Ikwerre people

-The Ikwerre, natively known as Iwhuruọhna, is an ethnic group found in Rivers State, Nigeria.
+The Ikwerre, natively known as Iwhuruọhna, is an ethnic group who speak the Ikwerre language, they are found in Rivers State, Nigeria.
 The group is spread across four Local Government Areas: Port Harcourt, Obio-Akpor, Ikwerre, and Emohua.

 Traditional history has classified Ikwerre into seven groups called "Ikwerre Essa".
 They are Elele, Isiokpo, Rumuji, Emohua, Choba, Aluu, Igwuruta and Obio group.
-This division was first documented by Forde and Jones; (1950) in their ethnographic study of the native languages and peoples of South-Eastern Nigeria.
-It was also in line with this grouping those seven customary courts were established in Ikwerre during the Colonial administration.
+This division was first documented by Forde and Jones (1950) in their ethnographic study of the Igboid- and Ibibio-speaking peoples of South-Eastern Nigeria.
+It was also in line with this grouping that seven customary courts were established in Ikwerre during the Colonial administration.
 These courts were located at Elele, Isiokpo, Rumuji, Emohua, Choba, Aluu and Obio in Ikwerreland.

 Geography and cultural grouping

 The Ikwerre inhabit the upland part of Rivers State. and are predominantly settled in the Ikwerre, Obio-Akpor, Port Harcourt and Emohua local government areas of Rivers State.

 The Ikwerre cultural area is bordered by Ogba to the northwest, the Ekpeye and Abua to the west, the Ijoid groups of Degema, the Kalabari and Okrika to the south, the Eleme and Oyigbo to the southeast and the Etche to the east.

 The Ikwerre are made up of four main groups, namely the Elele group (Ishimbam), the Igwuruta-Aluu (Ishiali) group, the Rumuji-Emohua-Ogbakiri (REO) or Risimini group, and the OPA group (Obio/Port Harcourt/Akpor).

 The Ishimbam or Elele clan cluster is located at the northern part of Ikwerre land, in Ikwerre and Emohua Local Government Areas.